WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 *Note: This exercise is a work of fiction.
 Any resemblance to a real outbreak is purely coincidental.*

 During January and February 2023, fifty-eight patients reported to eight hospitals in Asunción with acute watery diarrhoea and vomiting. *Shigella sonnei* was isolated from the stool samples of fourty patients (all belong to CTX-M-27 producing *S. sonnei* ST152), and one colony from each confirmed case was sequenced on Illumina MiSeq.
 An epidemiological investigation revealed that more than half of the culture-confirmed cases regularly visited the Ñu Guazú Park, where water fountains and other water sources are accessible, and which is crossed by the Arroyo Itay.
-This suggested that the outbreak could be caused by contaminated water in the park.
+This suggested that these infections could be related to contaminated water in the park.
 The epidemiological and demographic data is summarised on the file epi_data.csv.

-A team of disease detectives will be deployed around Ñu Guazú Park today to investigate the potential source of the outbreak using Epicollect5, data-flo, and Microreact, free mobile and web applications developed by the Centre for Genomic Pathogen Surveillance for easy data collection, integration and visualisation.
+A team of disease detectives will be deployed around Ñu Guazú Park today to investigate the potential source of these infections using Epicollect5, data-flo, and Microreact, free mobile and web applications developed by the Centre for Genomic Pathogen Surveillance for easy data collection, integration and visualisation.

 # Learning Outcomes
 At the end of this session the participants will be able to: